 Hello, lovely people!
 I’m Anna (sometimes also known as Jo) and I’m a 40-year-old sewist living in Somerset, England.
-These days I share house space with my partner, Andy, and two kids: Daisy (11 and in that delightful pre-teen phase–sigh) and Gabriel (2, but fortunately not too terrible with it).
+These days I share house space with my partner, Andy, and two kids: Daisy (11) and Gabriel (2).
 There are two cats here as well, but they don’t get much of a look-in these days.
 Sorry, cats!

 So, Mum was good for teaching me embroidery, but she wasn’t a dressmaker.
 I didn’t learn to make clothes until reaching secondary school.
 I made myself a dreadful pair of MC Hammer-style dropped-crotch trousers in a lovely skeleton leaf woven fabric.
 They had a wide elasticated waist and were extremely comfortable, but not very stylish even in the early 90s.
 I seemed to remember they were relegated purely to loungewear, but then I found this picture from a summer holiday in 1992.
 Proof I did indeed wear them out of the house on at least one occasion.
 Please ignore the bandana.
 I was going through a (mercifully) brief Guns ‘n’ Roses phase at the time.

 My second school dressmaking project wasn’t as successful.
 I made a long-sleeved knit tee in powder blue, but finished before the rest of the class so my teacher made me add a patch pocket on the front, despite my stylistic objections.
 And then I accidentally left the presser foot up and sewed right through my finger.
 There was a lot of blood.
 I never wore that blood-stained tee and perhaps unsurprisingly, I didn’t carry on with dressmaking the next year…